 PSPs allow businesses to pay month by month instead of annually, which can lower maintenance fees.
 However, accounts through PSPs are more vulnerable and run the risk of being terminated or frozen due to fraud.
 This can be a serious problem if your business relies on customers using credit or debit cards to purchase items or services.

 Traditional merchant accounts

 Your business will receive its own merchant ID if you choose to use a traditional merchant account.
 This will identify your individual business to banks and credit card associations instead of being grouped with other merchants.
-According to Merchant Maverick, merchant account providers "offer a host of ancillary services, including PCI security scans, customizable payment gateways for online payments, support for ACH (eCheck) payments, and many others."
+According to Merchant Maverick, merchant account providers “offer a host of ancillary services, including PCI security scans, customizable payment gateways for online payments, support for ACH (e-check) payments, and many others.”
 This allows your account to monitor and reduce fraudulent activity.
 The only downside for businesses interested in traditional accounts is the higher fees.
 Larger businesses or those that receive more card payments than cash would benefit from these types of accounts due to the security that reduces the risk of losing the account.
-[Interested in a credit card processor for your small business?
-Check out our best picks and reviews.]

 Features to consider

 Seasonal businesses can cut the cost of account maintenance by checking for hidden fees, and by finding a provider that allows a choice in what services a business can receive and has multiple plans available.
 If you are a seasonal business, here are some things you’ll want to look for in an account provider.